How to Chalk Paint Furniture White

 The next step in chalk painting furniture white is to apply a stain-blocking primer like BIN shellac primer.

-This type of primer helps stop stains from coming through paint and provides extra protection against moisture and wear for your finished product.
+It’s one of the best primers for painting furniture because it helps stop stains from coming through paint and provides extra protection against moisture and wear for your finished product.
+You can also check out these best primers to stop tannin bleed to prevent any bleeding issues.

 You can paint over it after about an hour, but for best results, allow this primer to dry overnight before applying any chalk paint or topcoat.
-If you let the primer dry for a longer time, it will block bleed-through stains better.
+If you let the primer dry for a longer time, it will block bleed through stains better.

 Paint With White Chalk Paint